BERING STRAIT TUNNEL OBSERVATION

 ■ On the United States side the proposed Bering Tunnel would begin at Cape Prince of Wales in Alaska.
 The nearby city of Wales has a population of 156, paved roads and about 80 buildings including a large school, a general store and an airport.
 The other end of the undersea tunnel would emerge at the rural settlement of Uelen in Russia’s Chukotsky District.

-■ The railway line on the Russian side would continue on to the microdistrict of Ozyorny, located 8 miles (13 km) to the North of the Russian town of Egvekinot – which is a seaport on Kresta Bay.
+■ The railway line on the Russian side would continue on to the microdistrict of Ozyorny, located 8 miles (13 km) north of the Russian town of Egvekinot – a seaport on Kresta Bay.
 From there, skirting the nearby gulf, the railway would go to the cities of Anadyr, Magadan, Oymyakon and finally Yakutsk.
 There it would connect to the existing Baikal-Amur Mainline and the Trans-Siberian Railway systems.
 China and other Asian and European countries would all be accessible.

 ■ On the U.S. side the rail tunnel could be connected with Fairbanks, Alaska through the cities of Buckland, Huslia and Tanana – or through the slightly longer southern route via the city Galena on the north bank of the Yukon River, and then on to Tanana and Fairbanks.

-■ The Southern route may go in Alaska from Wales to Nome, Koyuk, in the tunnels through Kaiyuh and Kuskokwim Mountains to Nikolai, through Alaska Range and passing Susitna River to Willow, Palmer, Glennallen, and to Canada.
+■ The Southern route may go in Alaska from Wales to Nome, Koyuk, in tunnels through the Kaiyuh and Kuskokwim Mountains to Nikolai, through the Alaska Range and passing the Susitna River to Willow, Palmer, Glennallen, and to Canada.

-■ It is also proposed that the tunnel pass under both Little and Big Diomede Islands which could be sited ventilation shafts and other facilities.
+■ It is also proposed that the tunnel pass under both Little and Big Diomede Islands, where ventilation shafts and other facilities could be sited.
 Both Little Diomede (USA) and Big Diomede (Russia) have, in fact, been settled for centuries.
-Archeological findings date back over two thousand years.
-Little Diomede has a Inalik native village with a population of about 200 plus a high school, a store, a post office, a community hall and many residences.
+Archaeological findings date back over two thousand years.
+Little Diomede has an Inalik Native village with a population of about 200 plus a high school, a store, a post office, a community hall and many residences.

 The terrain of the Diomedes is similar to the fiords of Norway or the rolling grassy hills of Scotland.
 In wintertime, the surface of the Bering Strait itself is frozen.